tbp.monty.frameworks.utils#

 object_location_rel_body – Location of the sensor in the body reference frame.

 object_rotation – Rotation of the object in the world relative to the learned model of the object.
 Expresses how the object model needs to be rotated to be consistent with the observations.
-To transfor the observed locations (rel. body) into the models reference frame, the inverse of this rotation is applied.
+To transform the observed locations (rel. body) into the models reference frame, the inverse of this rotation is applied.

 object_scale – Scale of the object relative to the model.
 Not used yet.